 Betaine is a nutrient found in foods like spinach, beets, and whole grains.
 It’s often found in pre-workout because it may increase power output, force, muscular endurance, and exercise capacity.
 When paired with resistance training and adequate nutrition, research shows betaine can also help increase muscle size.
 (25)(26)(27)

-[Read More: The 12 Best Supplements for Muscle Growth]
+[Read More: Best Supplements for Muscle Growth]

 It’s associated with power workouts, so if you’re training explosive movements, betaine may be a good addition.
 You may be able to get some natural betaine from beets or spinach in your pre-workout, which will also provide carbs and increase your overall veggie intake.
 Opting for a betaine supplement will give you a more concentrated amount.